pulumi/docs/content/docs/intro/concepts/programming-model.md

 #### Dynamic Providers <span class="badge badge-preview">PREVIEW</span> {#dynamicproviders}

 Every {{< pulumi-customresource >}} has a provider associated with it which knows how to `create`, `read`, `update`, and `delete` instances of the custom resource in the backing cloud provider.
 This provider plugin is defined by implementing the Pulumi Resource Provider gRPC interface.
-Most resources implement this without you need to know how.
+Most resources implement this without you needing to know how.

 This plugin model is flexible and allows multi-language consumption of a shared set of resource providers.
 It does mean, however, that you need to implement a gRPC interface, and create and distribute a plugin.
-In some cases, it's useful to more rapidly create new resource types.
-For instance, if a feature is missing from your favorite provider, you'd like to create a resource model over some REST APIs, or you need to implement some custom CRUD logic.
+In some cases, it's useful to more rapidly create new resource types---for instance, if a feature is missing from your favorite provider, you'd like to create a resource model over some REST APIs, or you need to implement some custom CRUD logic.

 Pulumi supports a concept called **dynamic providers** for this.
 Dynamic providers provide a flexible approach to defining custom resource types directly within the source code of your Pulumi program.
 They aren't as easy to share with other programs, and cannot be used across languages, but are as easy to create as implementing an interface.

 You should consider implementing a dynamic provider if:

 1. You need to manage a cloud resource that doesn't have provider support, and you expect to only use it from within one program.
-If you expect to use it from many programs, and in many languages, implementing a full provider is preferrable.
+If you expect to use it from many programs, and in many languages, implementing a full provider is preferable.
 2. You need to integrate custom logic into the deployment workflow that runs exactly during one or more of the `create`, `read`, `update`, or `delete` steps, instead of running "always" as part of a normal Pulumi program.

 Dynamic providers are defined by first implementing the `pulumi.dynamic.ResourceProvider` interface.
 This interface supports all CRUD operations, but only the create function is required.
 A minimal implementation might look like this: